buccancs/gsr_rgbt_project/README.md

 - `--output-dir`: Custom output directory for visualizations
 - `--save-milestone MODEL_TYPE`: Save a milestone of the specified model type
 - `--milestone-name NAME`: Name for the milestone (used with --save-milestone)
+- `--plot-roi-contributions`: Plot the contribution of each ROI to the prediction accuracy
+- `--visualize-multi-roi`: Generate visualizations of the Multi-ROI detection on sample frames
 - `--all`: Run all visualization and reporting tasks

 The script generates and saves various plots:
 - Training history plots showing loss curves
 - Prediction plots comparing the predicted values vs. the ground truth
 - Model comparison reports with performance metrics
+- ROI contribution plots showing the importance of each ROI for prediction
+- Multi-ROI visualization on sample frames
 - All plots can be annotated with model configuration details, metrics, and timestamps

 All output plots are saved to data/recordings/evaluation_plots/ by default, or to the specified output directory.